minio/docs/source/operations/concepts/architecture.rst

       MinIO automatically works through the replication queue to catch the site back up.

    Once all data synchronizes, you can restore normal connectivity to that site.
-   Depending on the amount of replication lag, latency between sites and overall workload IO, you may need to temporarily stop write operations to allow the sites to completely catch up.
+   Depending on the amount of replication lag, latency between sites and overall workload :abbr:`I/O (Input / Output)`, you may need to temporarily stop write operations to allow the sites to completely catch up.